Alexander Edler: Vancouver Canucks (2006–2021)

 The following campaign, 2009–10, Edler improved to career-highs of 37 assists, first among team defencemen, and 42 points, second to Christian Ehrhoff.
 He missed six games near the midpoint of the campaign due to a left arm injury, sustained in December 2009.
-In the 2010 playoffs, he added 6 points in 12 games as the Canucks were eliminated in the second round, again by the Blackhawks.
+In the 2010 playoffs, he added six points in 12 games as the Canucks were eliminated in the second round, again by the Blackhawks.
 Edler was injured in the sixth and deciding game of the series after opposing forward Dustin Byfuglien stepped on his right ankle after hitting him along the boards.
 Requiring a walking cast for five weeks, he rehabilitated his ankle during the off-season.

-Recovering in time for the 2010–11 season, Edler continued to improve and was on pace to record new career-highs in goals, assists and points when he suffered a back injury in January 2011.
-Canucks general manager Mike Gillis told reporters that Edler had been experiencing tightness in his back at several times in the season, but an open-ice hit against Dallas Stars forward Jamie Benn during a game on 24 January might have contributed to his back problems.
+Recovering in time for the 2010–11 season, Edler continued to improve and was on pace to record new career-highs in goals, assists and points until he suffered a back injury on 24 January 2011 in a 7–1 win against the Dallas Stars after an open-ice hit against Dallas Stars forward Jamie Benn.
+Canucks general manager Mike Gillis told reporters that Edler had been experiencing tightness in his back at several times earlier in the season, but the hit from Benn was the breaking point.
 Edler underwent microdiscectomy surgery to relieve pressure on a herniated disk and was sidelined for 2 1/2 months, returning for the second-last game of the regular season.
-Finishing the season with 8 goals and 33 points over 51 games, he ranked second among team defencemen in scoring, behind Ehrhoff.
+Finishing the season with eight goals and 33 points over 51 games, he ranked second among team defencemen in scoring, behind Ehrhoff.
 His 24 minutes and 17 seconds of average ice time per game also led the Canucks.
 As the Canucks won the Presidents' Trophy for the first time in franchise history, the team entered the 2011 playoffs with the first seed in the West.
 Eliminating the Chicago Blackhawks, Nashville Predators and San Jose Sharks, the Canucks advanced to the Stanley Cup Finals for the first time in 17 years.
 Facing the Boston Bruins, the team lost the series in seven games.
-Following their defeat, it was revealed that several Canucks players had been playing with injuries, including Edler, who played Game 7 with two broken fingers.
-In the playoffs, he ranked second among Canucks defencemen and third in the league overall with 11 points (2 goals and 9 assists) in 25 games.
+Following their defeat, it was revealed that several Canucks players had been playing with injuries, including Edler, who played Game 7 with two broken fingers that was initially suffered in game six two days prior.
+In the playoffs, he ranked second among Canucks defencemen and third in the league overall with 11 points (two goals and nine assists) in all 25 games.